Take time for yourself and your well-being.

 Join Steven Michael Pague for online WaterFall Qigong Classes.

-Especially now, as we make our way through these unprecedented times, the practice of Qigong offers the opportunity to relax, rejuvenate, and remember.
-Release tension and learn to remain centered in times of stress.
+Especially now, as we make our way through these unprecedented times, the practice of Qigong offers the opportunity to relax, rejuvenate, remember, release tension and remain centered in times of stress.

 Steven Michael Pague